BNLNPPS/BNLNPPS.github.io/_about/contact.md

 # Contact us

-Contact NPPS via the leadership team mailing list `phys-npps-mgmt-l@lists.bnl.gov` or by contacting the group leader or any member of the leadership team, see the [who we are page](/who.html).
+Contact NPPS via the leadership team mailing list `phys-npps-mgmt-l@lists.bnl.gov` or by contacting the group leader Torre Wenaus (wenaus@gmail.com) or any member of the leadership team, see the [who we are page](/about/who.html).

 NPPS meeting announcements and other communications use the `phys-soft-comp-l@lists.bnl.gov` list, open to all.
 [Subscribe here](https://lists.bnl.gov/mailman/listinfo/phys-soft-comp-l).